Christian Yelich Preview, Player Props: Brewers vs. Cubs

 Christian Yelich At The Plate

-- Among qualifying batters in baseball, his batting average ranks 18th, his on-base percentage ranks 14th, and he is 53rd in the league in slugging.
+- Among qualifying hitters, he ranks 20th in batting average, while his on-base percentage ranks 15th and he is 57th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.